 Wise Brain Bulletin

-I edit the Wise Brain Bulletin, which is published monthly by the Wellspring Institute for Neuroscience and Contemplative Wisdom.
+The Wise Brain Bulletin is published bimonthly (6 times a year) by the Wellspring Institute for Neuroscience and Contemplative Wisdom and edited by Michelle Keane.

 The Bulletin offers skillful means – from psychology, neurology, and contemplative practice – for personal well-being, relationships, work, and spiritual development.
 Each issue contains major articles as well as lots of nuggets about the brain, inspiring quotes, links to awe-inspiring pictures and websites, and much more.